MariamGhanim/Book-Website-Web-Scrapping/README.md

 ---

-## License

-This project is for learning and demonstration purposes.
-See [LICENSE](LICENSE) for more details.
+This project is for learning and demonstration purposes

----

-*Note: The file and image listings above are based on a partial view of the repository.
-For the most up-to-date and complete file list, see the [GitHub repo](https://github.com/MariamGhanim/Book-Website-Web-Scrapping/tree/main/).*